JungleGim/PyDash_OS/README.md

 ## Buildroot Configuration
 Buildroot must first be installed locally on the machine that will compile the OS.
 This readme does not cover that process, recommend following any of the available guides to install/localize buildroot.

-TODO: Discuss configuration/handling of the post-build scripts
-TODO: Discuss configuration/handling of the rootFS overlay
+The current buildroot version used to compile is 2024.02-573.

 ### Kernel Configuration
 Many options are required to be configured to set up the PyDash_OS.
-Not all of the required changes from base are detailed here, however the complete configuration is contained in the `.config` file in the buildroot external folder directory
+The complete configuration is contained in the `.config` file in the buildroot external folder GIT directory.
+A summary of the key configurations is given here.
+Loading the contained config should set up the appropriate parameters to successfully compile and function.

 - Use “raspberrypicm4io_64_defonfig” as a starting point
 - system configuration